circleci/circleci-docs/jekyll/_cci2/caching.md

 {% endraw %}

-In this example, `restore_cache` looks for a cache hit from the current git revision, then for a hit from the current branch, and finally for any cache hit, regardless of branch or revision.
+In this example,
+`restore_cache` looks for a cache hit from the current git revision, then for a hit from the current branch, and finally for any cache hit, regardless of branch or revision.
 When CircleCI encounters a list of `keys`, the cache will be restored from the first match.
-If there are multiple matches, the **most recent match** will be used.
+If there are multiple matches, the most recently generated cache will be used.

 If your source code changes frequently, we recommend using fewer, more specific keys.
 This produces a more granular source cache that will update more often as the current branch and git revision change.